Skip to main content

 }

 To fix this, we use mutation testing.
-While we manually mutate some isolated assertion while writing our tests (to check their predictive value), we use tools to automate mutation of the whole codebase.
+While we manually mutate some isolated assertions while writing our tests (to check their predictive value), we use tools to automate the mutation of the whole codebase.

-For test built with Foundry, we currently use vertigo-rs, while Medusa can be fairly easily fuzzed with slither-mutate (note: for bigger codebase or test base, it might be too slow).
-We're currently finishing a PR to integrate mutation test in Foundry, see this PR to find the latest development, the issue trackin it or the current roadmap.
+For tests built with Foundry, we currently use vertigo-rs, while Medusa can be fairly easily fuzzed with slither-mutate (note: for bigger codebases or test bases, it might be too slow).
+We're currently finishing a PR to integrate the mutation test in Foundry, see this PR to find the latest development, the issue tracking it or the current roadmap.

-Symbolic tests with Kontrol or Halmos are too computation intensive to be currently mutated.
+Symbolic tests with Kontrol or Halmos are too computationally intensive to be currently mutated.